nghia-vo/sarepy/doc/source/toc/section4/section4_1.rst

 **Tomographic reconstruction**
   This module is a wrapper of reconstruction methods distributed with the `Tomopy <https://tomopy.readthedocs.io/>`_ and `Astra toolbox <https://www.astra-toolbox.com/>`_ package.
-  If you use a 360_degree sinogram, remember to past the angles.
+  If you use a 360_degree sinogram, remember to pass the angles.

   .. code-block:: py